Global classical solutions of 3D compressible viscoelastic system near equilibrium: introduction

-Naturally, the next step is to derive proper \textit{a priori} estimates for these energies.
+Naturally, the next step is to derive proper \textit{a priori} estimate for these energies.
 Notice that, the new system \eqref{newSys} is still coupled with the original bad quantities $(\rho, F - I)$.
-Hence, the above energy frame is not self-closed.
-Luckily, thanks to the above reformulation, to obtain the \textit{a priori} estimates of $(\mathbf{\Gamma} u, \mathcal{G})$, we only need the uniform bound of high frequency part of $(\rho, F - I)$.
+The above energy frame is not self-closed.
+Luckily, thanks to the above reformulation, to obtain the \textit{a priori} estimate of $(\mathbf{\Gamma} u, \mathcal{G})$, we only need the uniform bound of high frequency part for $(\rho, F - I)$.

 ~\\~ {\bf{Step3.
 Back to the estimate of original quantities $(\rho, F - I)$. }}